virtual-vehicle/pointcloudset/doc/sphinx/source/gitlab_access.rst

 GitLab access to the docker registry
 ==========================================

-On your very first time accessing our gitlab docker registry you need to do the following steps:
+On your very first time accessing our GitLab docker registry you need to do the following steps:

-1.) generate an access token:
+1.)
+Generate an access token:
-   * in gitlab => User settings => Access token
+   * In GitLab => User settings => Access token
-   * generate a token with &#34;read_registry&#34; rights
+   * Generate a token with &#34;read_registry&#34; rights
-   * store the token safely (KeePass)
+   * Store the token safely (KeePass)

 2.)
 In the terminal login to our registry: